marvingnils/marvingnils/README.md

 - 👋 Hi, I’m @marvingnils
-- 👀 I’m interested in building software
+- 👀 I’m interested in building software and platforms
-- 🌱 I’m currently learning modern Java
+- 🌱 I’m currently building software on platforms
-- 💞️ I’m looking to collaborate on building software
+- 💞️ I’m looking to collaborate on building software on some platforms
 - 📫 Reach me via Signal or email

 <!---